piyush-json/vrgda-exp/README.md

 Feel free to modify the test values and params.

+## Note
+The precise number library and functions are borrowed from Strata protocol's math library which can be found [here](https://github.com/StrataFoundation/strata/tree/master/programs/spl-token-bonding/src).
 ## Warning
 Unaudited code.
 The formula needs upper and lower bounds since exponential functions can easily overflow.